Manuela Meier is an Austrian composer and classical accordionist based in Boston, Massachusetts.

 In 2011-12, Manuela was the ensemble manager of New Zealand's Stroma New Music Ensemble, under the artistic direction of composer Michael Norris.

-She is currently undertaking PhD studies in Composition at Harvard University under the supervision of Chaya Czernowin and Hans Tutschku, where she also works with Christopher Hasty and Richard Beaudoin, and visiting composers John Luther Adams, Roger Reynolds and Michael Pisaro, and is Teaching Fellow for Introduction to Composition, Music Theory and lately, Advanced Composition.
+She is currently undertaking PhD studies in Composition at Harvard University under the supervision of Chaya Czernowin and Hans Tutschku, where she also works with Christopher Hasty and Richard Beaudoin, and visiting composers John Luther Adams, Roger Reynolds, Michael Pisaro and George Lewis, and is Teaching Fellow for Introduction to Composition, Music Theory and Advanced Composition.

 Both instrumental and electroacoustic works have been performed at festivals and concerts throughout Europe, New Zealand, Australia, Mexico and the United States, such as the Huddersfield Contemporary Music Festival/UK, Festival of Contemporary Music - Sonorities in Belfast/UK, the Festival Next Generation at the Center for Art and Media (ZKM) in Karlsruhe/Germany, the Steirischer Herbst Festival/Musikprotokoll in Graz/Austria, Internationale Ferienkurse Darmstadt, the Centro Mexicano para la Música y las Artes Sonoras (CMMAS) Morelia and the Laboratorio Sensorial Guadalajara in Mexico, as well as at the City Gallery Wellington in New Zealand, the Melbourne Recital Centre in Australia.
 Manuela's work has been played by ensembles such as the Arditti String Quartet, the Austrian Stadler Quartett, Ensemble PHACE, STROMA New Music Ensemble, Callithumpian Consort, JACK Quartet, ELISION Ensemble, Ensemble Lucilin, Ensemble Dal Niente, Ensemble Recherche, Rage Thormbones (Barbier/Olencki) as well as soloist Richard Haynes (clar).